rotheconrad/00_GATech_6720Class_Lab05/README.md

 1. Which bin is the most abundant?
 2. What is the closest taxonmic affiliation of the most abundant bin?
 3. What can you infer about this population based on its recruitment plot?
+4. We mentioned that Bowtie2 is a dependency for MaxBin2 and we installed it as part of our MaxBin2 conda environement but we didn't directly run Bowtie2.
+What is Bowtie2 used for?
+How would you install Bowtie2 if the conda recipe didn't do it for you?